-In 2019, researchers at the National Institutes of Health investigated the obesity angle with a randomized controlled trial.
+In 2019, researchers at the National Institute of Diabetes and Digestive and Kidney Diseases investigated the obesity angle with a randomized controlled trial.
 They had 20 adults stay at an in-patient facility for 28 days.
 For the first two weeks, participants were assigned either an ultra-processed diet or unprocessed diet.
 They then switched to the alternate diet.

 During the study, participants were provided breakfast, lunch, dinner, and unlimited snacks.
 Researchers tried to match the overall nutrient profiles of both the unprocessed and ultra-processed diets.
 To make up for the lack of fiber in ultra-processed foods, they gave participants beverages that contained added fiber. ”I thought that if we matched the two diets for components like sugars, fat, carbohydrates, protein, and sodium, there wouldn't be anything magical about the ultra-processed food that would cause people to eat more," said lead author Kevin Hall, a laboratory section chief with the NIH, in a news release.

 But to Hall’s surprise, participants on the ultra-processed diet still consumed significantly more calories—about 500 more per day—and gained an average of 2 pounds during the two weeks.
 By contrast, participants lost 2 pounds while on the unprocessed diet.